MATH202 Linear Algebra

 - Self-adjoint transformations and the spectral theorem, positive transformations and their square roots, Singular-value decomposition of a matrix.

-To make an appointment outside of office hours, either talk to Astrid or Ilija after class or send an e-mail giving 4-5 times when you can come in.
+To make an appointment outside of office hours, if they conflict with your schedule, talk to Dominic after class or send an e-mail giving 4-5 times when you can come in.

 3 hours per week, Monday, Wednesday, Friday 9-10.